Chapter 14: Lookup Arguments

 - Sorted: $s = {0, 1, 2, 2, 3, 4, 5, 6, 7, 9}$

-- The pair $(7, 9)$ is not an adjacent pair in $t$
+- The pair $(7, 9)$ is neither a repeat nor an adjacent pair in $t$

 - The subset claim fails